jeremyondrey/jeremyondrey.github.io/projects/resample-space.md

 permalink: /resample-space/
 ---

-As part of my bachelor thesis, I am conducting an experiment to find out if blockchain technology can create new ways of music collaboration for sample based music.
+As part of my bachelor thesis, I am conducting an experiment to find out if blockchain technology can create new ways of decentralized music collaboration for sample based music.
-I'm using the term "blockchain" to describe a broad set of components, which together create a decentralized online platform which is immutable, censorship resistant and
+I'm using the term "blockchain" to describe a broad set of components, which together create a decentralized online platform which is immutable, censorship resistant and open to everyone.

 This project will be used to create a sample based electronic music EP in collaboration with other artists.
-While I’ll be inviting a selected few to participate, the tool will be available to any user with an internet connection and 2 browser extensions.
+While I’ll be inviting a selected few to participate for my focus group, the tool will be available to any user with an internet connection and 2 browser extensions.
+This means that anyone can collaborate by adding their own sounds to the database, even if I didn’t invite them.

+As such, each user is personally responsible for the content they upload.
+Please only share your own content, and keep in mind that by doing so it might end up in the music.

 # IPFS
 As opposed to server based location addressing of files (HTTP), IPFS accesses content via unique (and long) hashes.